-The register now holds the details of almost 3000 healthcare professionals who have achieved the standards set out by the RCT through education or equivalence.
+The register now holds the details of over 2,400 healthcare professionals who have achieved the standards set out by the RCT through education or equivalence.
 They abide by a regularly-reviewed Code of Professional Conduct and take part in continuing professional development (CPD) to maintain their professional status for the protection of the public at all times.

 We register technologists working in nuclear medicine, radiotherapy physics, radiation physics, medical engineering, radiation engineering, rehabilitation engineering and renal technology.

 New Scope of Practice: Bone Densitometry – Primary and Equivalence route applications now open.

 The Register of Clinical Technologists (RCT) is pleased to announce that a new scope of practice has been developed for anyone working as a Bone Densitometry Technologist.
 Primary entry into this new scope is now open for anyone who has completed the Royal Osteoporosis Society National Training Scheme for Bone Densitometry course.
 Full details for this scope of practice can be found here.
 To apply applicants should follow the primary route application process selecting the DXA option on the application form and include a copy of their ROS Bone Densitometry course certificate when submitting.

 To apply via the equivalence route applicants should refer to the equivalence route guidance here.

 With the opening of the Equivalence Route for Bone Densitometry The RCT is now looking for Bone Densitometrists to become volunteer Equivalence Assessors.
 If you are interested in volunteering for this position please visit the Getting Involved page for the role description and application form